Advantages of Weight Stack Machines

 Don't Forget the Importance of Proper Form

-As with any weight lifting exercise, it's always important to remember proper form when using a weight stack machine.
+As with any weight lifting exercise, it's always important to remember when using a weight stack machine.
 Sometimes, people assume that because they're not lifting free weights, they don't have to worry as much about form and posture when using a weight stack machine.

 In reality, this couldn't be further from the truth.
 Improper form, even when using a machine that provides some assistance with posture, can result in injury.
 Not to mention, you will always achieve the best results in terms of your muscle building goals when you use proper form.

-This is why it's so important to study diagrams and instructions of how to use a weight stack machine before you attempt to use it for the first time.
+This is why it's so important to study diagrams and instructions how to use a weight stack machine before you attempt to use it for the first time.
 Never assume that you know how to use a machine just by looking at it.
 And if you're ever in doubt when it comes to how to use a weight stack machine, don't hesitate to ask for guidance.

 The last thing you want is to end up with an injury that prevents you from lifting for an extended period of time, thus hindering your progress—simply because you couldn't be bothered to learn the proper form and technique.